 - Nuts & Seeds – pumpkin seeds, sunflower seeds/butter, almonds, flax seeds, cashews, chia seeds

-Potassium is vital for hydration.
-Like calcium, potassium also helps muscles to contract (including heart muscles, digestive muscles, etc.) and plays a role in proper heart function.
+A vital part of hydration and muscle contraction (including heart muscles, digestive muscles, etc.), potassium plays a major role in proper heart function.
 Similar to the other electrolytes, a potassium deficiency can cause muscle weakness, cramping, and abnormal heart rhythms.

 - Orange Juice